 Other Questions People Ask

-What are the main challenges of training a new puppy and how can I handle them?
+What are some common challenges faced when training a new puppy and how can I handle them?

-How can I balance the good and the bad when training a new puppy?
+How can I effectively balance praise and correction when training a new puppy?